Volunteer Programs in Cuba

 Youth and Education

 If you are a social butterfly who enjoys working with or teaching children, has a passion for humanitarian efforts, or simply want to make a valuable impact on the lives of local families, you may be pleased to know that it is possible to participate in these rewarding volunteer projects without any pre-requisite qualifications.
-There are volunteer organizations that simultaneously provide projects under this category in Cuba, allowing you the choice of work-type you prefer.
+There are volunteer organizations that simultaneously provide projects under this category in Cuba, allowing you the choice of work type you prefer.
 There is less opportunity for teaching English in Cuba in recent years, as there are now many Cuban teachers fluent in English and other languages across the island.
 English-speaking visitors will always find Cubans eager to practice their conversation skills, however, especially at Universities.

 Volunteering in the area of construction demands hard physical labor but grants you the honor of working alongside Cuba’s locals.
 Together you will provide construction and/or agricultural support that will be of value to the entire local Cuban community.

 Cuba is a country that has been targeted by aggressive US policy for over fifty years.
-In order to counter the often-exaggerated claims made by other countries, Cuban organisations such as ICAP (Instituto Cubano de Amistad con los Pueblos) welcome international visitors to take part in “Brigada Solidaridad”.
-These programs generally include some agricultural work, as well as chances to meet with Cuban professionals across a range of fields, students, workers and campaigners.
+In order to counter the often-exaggerated claims made by other countries, Cuban organizations such as ICAP (Instituto Cubano de Amistad con los Pueblos) welcome international visitors to take part in “Brigada Solidaridad”.
+These programs generally include some agricultural work, as well as chances to meet with Cuban professionals across a range of fields, students, workers, and campaigners.

-Cuba has a vibrant arts culture, with specialist schools for dance, music , theatre, film and the visual arts spread across all districts.
+Cuba has a vibrant arts culture, with specialist schools for dance, music, theatre, film, and the visual arts spread across all districts.
 Community-based arts projects are encouraged, and exchanges with international volunteers are welcomed.